Stefan-Zukin/relionReport/README.md

 `conda create --name relionReport glob2 pandas matplotlib`

 If you wish to create movies using relionReport, you need ChimeraX and ffmpeg installed as well.
+You must also specify where your ChimeraX executable file is located.
+To do this, open relionReport.py in a text editor, and modify the line

+`CHIMERA_PATH = "/Applications/ChimeraX-1.1.1.app/Contents/MacOS/ChimeraX"`

+to specify the path to your ChimeraX executible.
+On linux, this is usually `/programs/x86_64-linux/chimera/1.13.1/bin/chimera`.
+On mac it is usually `/Applications/Chimera.app/Contents/MacOS/chimera`.

 ## Use
 To generate a report, execute relionReport.py and pass your job folder in as an argument.